StinaAxelsson/project2/README.md

 * [W3School](https://www.w3schools.com/howto/howto_js_collapse_sidebar.asp) - The sidebar/hamburger menu code
 * [Jsbin](https://jsbin.com/depo/1/edit?js,output) - For the touchevent I used help from this code.
 * [Github- learmux](https://github.com/learnmux/Space-Shooter-Game-Using-Javascript/blob/main/app.js) - An tutorial at youtube, I used help with the key event and the setinterval for the comets and moneybags.
-* Tutors help from Code Institute.
-I got alot of help when needed to sort out some question I got and to help me find out the logic of the collision detection.

 ## Media
 * [Freesound](https://freesound.org/people/The-Sacha-Rush/sounds/336935/) - The coin collected sound.